BoyC/CopyHighlight/README.md

 <img width="744" height="434" alt="image" src="https://github.com/user-attachments/assets/12b108c2-ee41-4abe-adc9-3c809e00e2e9" />

-For light themes the brightness can be set to negativ values to darken instead of brighten the color.
+For light themes the brightness can be set to negative values to darken instead of brighten the color.

 ## Build and run